Skip to Content

 The reason we went to Rio Celeste was to spend a day hiking in Volcan De Tenorio National Park.
 We had a guide here, too, which was helpful because there is a wide variety of plants and trees and without someone to point out what things are and why they matter, it all just looks like a lot of green leaves.

-a sky blue waterfall from rio celeste in tenorio volcano national park.
+A sky blue waterfall from rio celeste in tenorio volcano national park.

 The highlights in this park are the views of Rio Celeste.
 There is a discreet point in the river where it’s the usual river green and then suddenly turns distinctly sky blue.
 They haven’t been able to figure why and it’s kind of nice to know that nature can still stump us.